 Balsamic Green Beans

-This balsamic green beans recipe is an easy side dish with only a few ingredients.
-It’s a simple, healthy, and delicious recipe featuring tender green beans drizzled with a balsamic glaze.
+Balsamic Green Beans is an easy side dish with only a few ingredients.
+It features tender green beans smothered in a balsamic glaze.

 Balsamic green beans may be the best side dish ever.
 Of course, everyone loves the Vegan Green Bean Casserole, but if you’re looking for a much simpler way to serve green beans, this is it.

-Imagine seamed green beans with balsamic vinegar glaze drizzled over the top.
+Imagine steamed green beans with balsamic vinegar glaze drizzled over the top.
 It’s my go-to favorite healthy side dish!

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.